 - Category name set to WordPress (misc)

 I just took a look at the live site and error message.
 I don't believe you will break the site if you click the "fix it" button.
 However, I'm not sure if that button will actually work.
 I'm concerned that you will receive another error message telling you that you do not have access to alter the template from the admin section.
 It might work and it might not.

 The correct fix is for me to remove that description <meta> tag from the

 header.php template file in the child theme's directory.
 I'm going to do that right now so that it will be fixed after the next release on 12/11.

-#3 Updated by Dominic Giglio about 5 years ago
+#3 Updated by Dominic Giglio over 5 years ago

 - Status changed from New to Resolved

 I've removed the description <meta> tag from the

 header.php templates in both the fellowships and chasefrobinson Luna child themes (incase you want to enable WordPress SEO on the Provost's site in the future as well).
 I believe you can continue to use the WordPress SEO plugin features and the error will disappear on the 11th when Boone releases version 1.5.11 of the Commons.